 - With an HMO (health maintenance organization) plan your costs are usually lower, but you are required to use only in-network health care providers.
 Browse our Keystone 65 HMO plans.

 - With an HMO-POS (health maintenance organization with point-of-service) plan, the HMO plan also provides some limited benefits for providers who are not in network.
 You still save money by using in-network providers.
 Explore our Keystone 65 Focus Rx HMO-POS plan.

 - A PPO (preferred provider organization) plan generally has higher premiums but gives you the flexibility to see providers who are not in network.
 You still save money by using in-network providers.
 Browse our Personal Choice 65SM PPO plans.

-How much do Medicare Advantage plans cost in Pennsylvania?
+How much do Pennsylvania Medicare Advantage plans cost?

 The cost of Medicare Advantage plans varies widely based on a number of factors.
-When deciding on a Medicare Advantage plan, there are a few things to weigh:
+When deciding on a plan, there are a few things to weigh: